Rady Children’s Health Co-President and CEO Kim Cripe loves to garden.

 “I like building things and watching them grow, as well as thinking about the future.
 Our board and our community were ready to take things to the next level, so CHOC was a good fit for me, and the timing was right for both of us.”

-During a recent interview about her time at CHOC and the exciting projects on the horizon, including the under-construction Southwest Tower, Kim admitted that she really doesn’t enjoy talking about herself.
+During an interview about her time at CHOC and exciting projects on the horizon, including Rady Children’s Health’s vision for the future and regional expansion plans that include the Southwest Tower, Kim admitted that she really doesn’t enjoy talking about herself.

-But talking about CHOC and its mighty brigade is one of her favorite topics.
+But talking about pediatric healthcare and the people who answer the call to serve children is one of her favorite topics.

 When asked what has kept her at CHOC for so many years, Kim does not hesitate to answer: “It’s the people.
 From the moment I began working at CHOC, I have been so inspired by our associates, our medical staff, our volunteers, and our donors.
 The passion and commitment of everyone at CHOC is the reason I have never left.”